PowerShell/PowerShell/test/tools/WebListener/README.md

 # WebListener App

 ASP.NET Core 2.0 app for testing HTTP and HTTPS Requests.
-The default page will return a list of available tests.

 # Run with `dotnet`